If you find yourself in Venice, don’t miss spending at least one day in Burano Italy’s most colorful Town!

-How to get to Burano
+How to get to Burano from Venice

-We look a motorboat also known as vaporetto from Venice’s Fondamenta Nuove port.
-The boat stopped first at Murano on the way but we chose to skip it since we have been to the glass factory there in a previous trip.
+We took a motorboat also known as Vaporetto from Venice’s Fondamenta Nuove port.
+The boat stopped first at Murano on the way but we chose to skip it since we have been to the glass factory there on a previous trip.
 As we neared the port of Burano, it was hard not to miss the leaning bell tower – the Campanile for the Church of San Martino.
 This tower has been leaning due to the soft ground it stands on.
 The air was crisp as we disembarked with other camera toting tourists and made our way past the little colorful café as we entered the town.

-With 2 cameras and 4 iPhones we clicked away hundreds of photos of the brightly colored windows, doors, buildings and houses make this island so unique.
+With our cameras and phones, we clicked away hundreds of photos of the brightly colored windows, doors, buildings and houses that make this island so unique.
 It almost looked like it belonged in a coloring book.

 What to eat in Burano

 On the main street of Calle Galuppi, which was filled with lace shops, souvenir stores and bakeries, we stopped to pick up some treats unique to Burano – Bussolà of Burano.
 Bussolà is a typical donut-shaped cake of the island, also known by the name of buranelli.
-There is also a variation of these cookies having a “S” shape, because of its form they are called Burano’s essi (plural) or Burano’s esse (singular).
-The sweet has a composition rich in nutrients, such as eggs, flour, sugar and butter which, after have been cooked, have a long durability.
+There is also a variation of these cookies having an “S” shape, because of its form they are called Burano’s essi (plural) or Burano’s esse (singular).
+The sweet has a composition rich in nutrients, such as eggs, flour, sugar and butter which, after having been cooked, have long durability.

 Burano’s cookies were prepared by the wives of the fishermen, when they were moving away from home to go fishing, for long periods of time.
-In the event that the sailors couldn’t have a good nutrition, the bussolà arranged to give them all the energies sufficient to deal with the sea life.
+In the event that the sailors couldn’t have good nutrition, the bussolà arranged to give them all the energies sufficient to deal with the sea life.
 It is also said that the bussolà buranello, flavored with vanilla, rum or lemon, was used to scent the linen into the drawers.